Evaluating Efficiency and Novelty of LLM-Generated Code for Graph Analysis: Experimental Results

-In this approach, we assess each model’s capability to produce efficient implementations of established graph algorithms without access to any pre-existing code.
+In this approach, we evaluate the capacity of each model to produce efficient implementations of established graph algorithms without access to any pre-existing code.
 Performance is evaluated according to two principal criteria: Ready-To-Use (RTU) Capability and Efficiency Trade-Offs.